utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 These are sufficient for getting started with Git and maintaining a personal codebase in a given repo.
-Although this is just one relatively simple use case for Git and GitHub, it can be incredibly valuable to version control your code and make sure all the changes that have been made over time are documented and accounted for.
+Although this is just one relatively simple use case for Git and GitHub, it is incredibly valuable to version control your code and make sure all the changes that have been made over time are documented and accounted for.
 It also means that removing/deleting code (accidentally or otherwise) isn't a one way street -- at any point in time, earlier versions of scripts (or entirely deleted scripts) can be easily accessed and recovered if